andrew/ultimate-awesome/README.md

 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [c-free-tutorials](https://github.com/labex-labs/c-free-tutorials) - Free C tutorials for beginners with 34 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
+- [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
+Kubernetes is the leading container orchestration platform.
+This Skill Tree provides a comprehensive learning path to master Kubernetes.
+Ideal for DevOps beginners, it offers a clear roadmap to understand.
 - [practice-devops-programming-projects](https://github.com/labex-labs/practice-devops-programming-projects) - Build real DevOps projects with 31 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Build real JavaScript projects with 104 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [awesome-csirt](https://github.com/Lalospidey/awesome-csirt) - A list of awesome CSIRT tools and presentations.